ftsrg/theta/doc/Portfolio.md

 The complex portfolio has a global timeout of approximately 900 seconds.

-"Based on preliminary experiments and domain knowledge, we manually constructed a dynamic algorithm selection portfolio for SV-COMP'22, illustrated by Figure.
+"Based on preliminary experiments and dataDomain knowledge, we manually constructed a dynamic algorithm selection portfolio for SV-COMP'22, illustrated by Figure.
 Rounded white boxes correspond to decision points.
 We start by branching on the arithmetic (floats, bitvectors, integers).
 Under integers, there are further decision points based on the cyclomatic complexity and the number of havocs and variables.
-Grey boxes represent configurations, defining the *solver\domain\refinement* in this order.
+Grey boxes represent configurations, defining the *solver\dataDomain\refinement* in this order.
 Lighter and darker grey represents explicit and predicate domains respectively.
 Internal timeouts are written below the boxes.
 An unspecified timeout means that the configuration can use all the remaining time.